Uterine Prolapse

 What is Uterus Prolapse?

 Uterus Prolapse, technically known as Utero-Vaginal Prolapse but also called uterine prolapse, is descent of the uterus and vagina from their normal position in the pelvis.
-Commonly, it results in patients who have developed vaginal defects as a result of child birth (vaginal delivery), menopause, aging and other existing factors.
+Commonly, it occurs in patients who have developed vaginal defects as a result of child birth (vaginal delivery), menopause, aging, and other existing risk factors.

 Symptoms of a Prolapsed Uterus

-Women with uterus prolapse (or utero-vaginal prolapse) present with a myriad of symptoms that can reflect a bulge in vaginal compartment which may also include incomplete bladder and bowel emptying as well as urinary dysfunction, to painful intercourse.
+Women with uterus prolapse (or utero-vaginal prolapse) present with a myriad of symptoms caused by a bulge in vaginal compartment, which may lead to incomplete bladder and bowel emptying, as well as urinary dysfunction, and painful intercourse.
 Some report difficulty in retaining a tampon; this occurs because the cervix and uterus literally descend and push the tampon down the vaginal canal and out the vaginal opening.
-When prolapse becomes very severe and the cervix protrudes through the vaginal opening; patients can experience bleeding from erosion of the cervix and the vaginal walls.
+When prolapse becomes very severe and the cervix protrudes through the vaginal opening, patients can experience bleeding from erosion of the cervix and the vaginal walls.

 Treatment for Uterine Prolapse

-Some patients who wish to preserve fertility, yet their quality of life is significantly altered by prolapse, may be candidates for uterine preseravtion.
+Some patients may wish to preserve fertility, yet their quality of life is significantly altered by prolapse.
+These patients may be candidates for uterine preservation.
 In these select patients, a uterine preservation surgery may be beneficial.
 This approach allows for future child bearing during a reconstructive procedure that will also correct the vaginal wall laxity and relaxation of the pelvic floor.